sipgate-io/sipgateio-sendfax-node/README.md

 ...
 ```

-The token should have the `sessions:fax:write` scope.
+The token must have the `sessions:fax:write` scope.
-For more information about personal access tokens visit our [website.](https://www.sipgate.io/rest-api/authentication#personalAccessToken)
+For more information on personal access tokens visit our [website.](https://www.sipgate.io/rest-api/authentication#personalAccessToken)

-The `faxlineId` uniquely identifies the extension from which you wish to send your Fax.
-Further explanation is given in the section [Fax Extensions](#fax-extensions).
+The `faxlineId` uniquely identifies the extension (or virtual fax machine) from which you wish to send your fax.
+Refer to the [Fax Extensions](#fax-extensions) section for more information.

-Run the application:
+## Starting the application:

 ```bash
 node index.js <RECIPIENT> <PDF_DOCUMENT>